davatorium/rofi/doc/rofi-manpage.markdown

 Disable parsing of configuration.
 This runs rofi in *stock* mode.

+For more information on debugging see the [wiki](https://github.com/DaveDavenport/rofi/wiki/Debugging%20Rofi)

 ## PATTERN

 To launch commands (e.g. when using the ssh launcher) the user can enter the used command-line,